redhat-cip/dci-openshift-agent/README.md

 6. "Post-run"
     - Start post-run to collect results: `/plays/post-run.yml` and `/hooks/post-run.yml`
-    - Note: All results files (logs, tests, ...) must be stored within the `{{
-      dci_cluster_configs_dir }}/` directory in order to be properly uploaded to the DCI server.
-Test result files must follow the Junit format and the file name must follow the pattern `junit_*.xml`
     - *tags: post-run*
     - *runs on: localhost*
+    > NOTE: All results files (logs, tests, ...) must be stored within the `{{ dci_cluster_configs_dir }}/` directory in order to be properly uploaded to the DCI server.
+Test result files must follow the Junit format and the file name must follow the pattern `junit_*.xml`

 7. "Success"
     - Launch additional tasks when the job is successful: `/hooks/success.yml`